jolow99/Rational-Approaches-to-Cooperative-AI/project/report/report_submission/README.md

 Install typst.
-Run these two commands on separate terminals to have hot-reloading when editing typ files.
+Run these commands to have hot-reloading when editing typ files.

-`typst watch main.typ`
+1. `open -a Skim main.pdf`
-`open -a Skim main.pdf`
+2. `typst watch main.typ`